rakshitcgupta/US_atrocities_debunked/README.md

 Notes:
 - Right-click on a hyperlink to open.
 Clicking directly will cause the current tab to load the link.
-- A clear documentary record advances a public reckoning that enables professional values and judgment to check disinformation and to counter authoritarian, anarchist, and populist movement's 'contempt for facts'.
+- A clear documentary record advances a public reckoning that enables professional values and judgment to check disinformation and to counter authoritarian, anarchist, and populist movement's contempt for facts.
 - Try to convey a sense of understanding of complex matters and history.
 Putting aside misinformed, inital moral outrage in order to learn the facts, nuance and details.
 - This is a living document, it will be updated as new facts are uncovered and information pours in.